jgm/djot/README.md

 be run using `djot`. `djot -h` will give help output.

-If you can't assume that lua or luajit will be installed on the target machine, you can use `make djotbin` to create a portable binary that includes lua and the necessary scripts.
+If you can't assume that lua or luajit will be installed on the target machine, you can use `make djot` in the `clib` directory to create a portable binary that bakes in a lua interpreter and the necessary scripts.
-(This assumes you have `luastatic` installed, and `liblua` in the `/usr/local` tree.)

 `make test` will run the tests, and `make testall` will also run some tests of pathological cases.